How much revenue are you leaving on the table by using PayPal as your payment processor? More than you realize.

 Merchant of record (MoR) and payment gateways are the two main options for alternatives to PayPal.
 Let’s examine them both in detail.

-Option 1: Merchant of record
+Option 1: Paddle

-Our experience in the market has shown us that SaaS businesses are looking for unified solutions rather than complex integrations involving multiple tools.
+Our experience in the market has shown us that SaaS and app businesses are looking for unified solutions rather than complex integrations involving multiple tools.
 They also want optimal performance, with infrastructure covering every step of the transaction, along with tools to help create this experience and expert advice on how to manage it.

 With the many challenges of global sales tax compliance, SaaS businesses want their sales tax handled for them, removing the risk of unexpected penalties.
 And they want to achieve all this at a single all-inclusive cost, which also incorporates the significant value of an enhanced sales performance.